-Mounds Park Academy Nordic champ faces victories and disappointments with equal grace
+Skiing accident nearly derailed young Minnesotan's athletic career

 An ambulance rushed him to the local hospital, then to Duluth two hours away.
 He eventually ended up at Children’s Minnesota in St. Paul, where the Sniders live and the extent of his injuries became clearer.

 He had a severe concussion and brain trauma, brain fluid leaking out of his nose whenever he sat up, a fractured skull above his nose and through to his brain at his sinuses, as well as a shattered cheek/eye orbital bone.
-Snider had to lay flat for a couple of days to solve the brain fluid problem.
+Snider had to lie flat for a couple of days to solve the brain fluid problem.
 Once the swelling went down, doctors discovered bone shards stuck in the back of his eye, necessitating the brain surgery to remove them at the University of Minnesota about two weeks after the accident.

 It would take a full 18 months for his balance and heart rate to return to normal.
 Snider missed a month of school and lost 40 pounds.
 And for a kid who already struggled with school because of dyslexia, trying to return to regular life weighed on his mental health.